holbiejlln/holbertonschool-unix/shell_redirections/README.md

-* 2-firstlines: Displays the first 10 lines of the /etc/passwd file (head).
+* 3-third_line: Displays the third line of the file 'iacta' without using sed (head/tail pipe).